tillhabersetzer/MEG-SCANS/README.md

 ## Auditory Evoked Fields (AEFs)

 The AEF analysis is divided into sensor-level and source-level analyses, with settings configured in `settings_chirps.m`.
 More detailed descriptions of each script's functionality can be found within the scripts themselves.
+This pipeline does not include a master script.
+The following scripts must be run manually in the order they are presented below.

 ### Sensor Level Analysis